Atharv9601/DRONE-STRUCTURAL-ASSEMBLY-QUADCOPTER-UAV-/README.md

 ### Software

-- **CATIA V5**
-  - Part Design
-  - Assembly Design
+- 3D CAD: **CATIA V5 (Part Design, Assembly Design)**

-### Core Skills Used
+### Core Skills

-- Multi‑body **3D assembly design** and constraint setup.
+- Multi‑body assembly design and constraints in CATIA V5.
-- **Modular component design** for easy assembly/disassembly.
-- BOM generation and **2D manufacturing drawing creation**.
-- Fit, clearance, and basic **tolerance validation** across arms and payload areas.
-- Lightweight structural design thinking for UAV applications.
+- Lightweight structural modelling with ribs, fillets, and mounting bosses.
+- 2D manufacturing drawing creation and BOM generation for all structural parts.

 ---

-## 4. Structural Components & Layout 🧩
+## 4. Structural Architecture 🧱

-Key elements of the assembly:
+Main elements of the quadcopter structure:

-- **Central hub / main body**
+- **Central frame / payload enclosure**
-  - Houses flight controller, receiver, ESCs, and wiring.
+  - Core body that houses flight controller, ESCs, battery, and wiring.
-  - Provides mounting bosses, standoffs, and cable routing paths.
+  - Includes mounting points, ventilation cut‑outs, and cable routing paths.

-- **Motor arms (x4)**
+- **Motor arms**
-  - Radial arms extending from the central hub.
+  - Four arms extending from the central frame, each carrying a motor at the tip.
-  - Designed for **modular removal and replacement** (e.g., after a crash).
+  - Geometry optimised in CAD for stiffness with minimal material, using thickness, ribs, and fillets.

+- **Motor mounts**
-  - Incorporate mounting patterns for brushless motors and wire channels.
+  - End‑plates or dedicated mounts at each arm tip with hole patterns for standard brushless motors.

-- **Payload & battery compartment**
-  - Enclosure or tray for battery pack and potential payload (e.g., camera or sensors).
-  - Designed with CG (center of gravity) considerations for stable flight.
+  - Designed to keep propellers clear of the frame and other components.

-- **Landing features**
+- **Landing elements**
-  - Basic landing legs/feet or provisions for attaching landing gear.

-- **Assembly hardware**
-  - Screws, spacers, and fittings represented in simplified form for clearance checks.

-All parts are created with **3D printing or light fabrication** in mind, balancing strength and mass.
+  - Simple landing skids or pads attached to the frame to protect the payload and props during touchdown.

+- **Fasteners & interfaces**
+  - Bolt patterns and bosses defined so arms can be bolted to the central frame for easy replacement.
+  - Standard fastener sizes used across the design to simplify assembly.

 ---

-## 5. Modelling Workflow 🧱
+## 5. Modelling Workflow 🧩

-1. **Concept & layout**
+1. **Define envelope & layout**
-   - Define **propeller diameter, motor spacing, and arm length** based on a target UAV size.
-   - Fix the position of the **battery and payload** to maintain good CG.
+   - Set overall diagonal size, propeller diameter, and desired payload bay dimensions.
+   - Fix arm angles (typically 90°) and motor positions relative to the centre of gravity.

-2. **Part Design in CATIA V5**
+2. **Part modelling**
-   - Model the **central hub**, **motor arms**, and **payload mounts** as individual parts.
-   - Add fillets, chamfers, and pocketing for weight reduction.
+   - Model central frame, arms, mounts, and landing elements as separate parts in CATIA V5 Part Design.
+   - Use parametric dimensions for arm length, wall thickness, and mounting hole positions.

-3. **Assembly Design**
+3. **Assembly creation**
-   - Assemble all parts with appropriate constraints: concentric, coincident, offset, and angle constraints.
+   - Assemble all parts in CATIA V5 Assembly Design using suitable mates and constraints.
-   - Verify that all motors, props, and arms have sufficient **clearance**.
+   - Check alignment of motors, props, and payload to ensure geometric balance and clearance.

-4. **Fit & clearance validation**
+4. **Clearance & interference checks**
-   - Check installation space for electronics and wiring.
-   - Ensure no interference between arms, payload, and any optional landing gear.
+   - Verify that propeller disks do not intersect the frame, arms, or each other.
+   - Confirm that battery, controller, and wiring have sufficient space inside the central enclosure.

-5. **Documentation**
+5. **Detailing & documentation**
-   - Generate a **BOM** for all structural parts.
-   - Prepare **2D drawings** for manufacturing or 3D printing as needed.
+   - Create **2D drawings** for arms, central frame, and mounts with full dimensions and annotations.
+   - Prepare an assembly drawing with exploded view and **ballooned BOM** for all structural components.

 ---

-## 6. Key Features & Engineering Highlights 🌟
+## 6. Key Features & CAD Highlights 🌟

 - **Modular arm design**
-  - Each arm is designed as a **replaceable module**, enabling easy maintenance or upgrade of individual sections without redesigning the entire frame.
+  - Arms are bolted to the central frame, allowing easy replacement or length changes within the same CAD model.

-- **Lightweight structural strategy**
+- **Lightweight yet manufacturable**
-  - Material is removed where not needed (pockets, cut‑outs) while maintaining stiffness around:
-    - Motor mounts
-    - Hub joints
-    - Battery/payload mounting areas.

-- **Clearance & tolerance‑aware design**
-  - Sufficient spacing between:
-    - Propeller disks
-    - Arms and central hub
-    - Payload and landing structures
-  - Mating interfaces modelled with **GD&T awareness** for more realistic assembly expectations.

-- **Electronics‑ready layout** ⚙️
-  - Central hub provides realistic space for:
-    - Flight controller
+  - Structural members use simple cross‑sections, ribs, and fillets that are suitable for 3D printing or basic machining.

-    - ESCs
+- **Component‑aware geometry**
-    - Power distribution and wiring
-  - Routing paths are considered so cables do not interfere with props or moving parts.
+  - Motor mount patterns, electronics mounting holes, and cable routing are designed around realistic component sizes.

-- **Portfolio‑friendly concept**
+- **Portfolio‑ready documentation**
-  - Serves as a great example of **UAV‑related structural design**, showing that you can think about mechanics, packaging, and future integration with avionics.
+  - Includes clean CAD assemblies, 2D drawings, and BOMs, making the project ideal for showcasing **structural CAD skills** on a UAV platform.

 ---

 ## 7. Possible Extensions 🚀

-- Integrate selection and placement of **actual motors, ESCs, and battery models** from datasheets.
-- Run basic **FEA** on arms and hub to identify stress hotspots under load and during a typical landing.
-- Add **camera gimbal or sensor mounts** to convert it into a more application‑specific UAV.
-- Refine the design for **CFD compatibility** to study airflow around arms and body.
+- Add detailed **battery mounting and quick‑release mechanisms** in the central bay.
+- Introduce **foldable or detachable arms** for easier transport, driven by the same parametric model.
+- Create rendered views showing assembled drone with motors and props for presentation slides.
 ---

 ## 8. Author 👨‍💻

 **Atharv Nitin Agashe**
 Mechanical Design Engineer · M.Sc.
 Mechatronics & Robotics
 - Email: `atharvagashe962001@gmail.com`
 - LinkedIn: [www.linkedin.com/in/atharv-agashe9601](https://www.linkedin.com/in/atharv-agashe9601)